orkanu/itxBEChallenge/itx-product-service/README.md

 - Client layer: contains the code to interact with the external product service (the provided mock server)
 - Service layer: contains the code to expose the application layer as a REST API

+### Client layer

+The client layer contains a REST client to interact with the mocks server.
+It adheres to the contract defined in the `ProductClient` interface that way, if we need to use a different client to retrieve the data from a different source (like via MQ or SOAP) it can be easily replaced.

 ## Running the service

 To run the service, follow these steps: